-This paper is the second step of the minimal model program for projective morphisms of complex analytic spaces.
 In [F16], we have already discussed the minimal model program for kawamata log terminal pairs in a complex analytic setting.
 Roughly speaking, we showed that [BCHM] and [HM] can work for projective morphisms between complex analytic spaces.
 We note that one of the main ingredients of [BCHM] and [HM] is the Kawamata-Viehweg vanishing theorem and that the Kawamata-Viehweg vanishing theorem can be formulated and proved for projective morphisms of complex analytic spaces.
 Hence the results in [F16] are not surprising although they are nontrivial.
-In [F3] and [F9, Chapter 6, we established the fundamental theorems of the minimal model program for log canonical pairs and quasi-log schemes, respectively.
+In [F3] and [F9, Chapter 6], we established the fundamental theorems of the minimal model program for log canonical pairs and quasi-log schemes, respectively.
 It is highly desirable to generalize [F3] and [F9, Chapter 6] into the complex analytic setting.
 For that purpose, we have to establish suitable vanishing theorems and some related results for projective morphisms of complex analytic spaces.
 Therefore, in this paper, we prove the following theorems (see Theorems 1.1 and 1.2), which give a complete answer to [F9, Remark 5.8.3].
 They will play a crucial role for the study of complex analytic log canonical pairs and quasi-log structures on complex analytic spaces (see [F3] and [F9, Chapter 6]).
-The author will discuss them in other papers in the near future.
+In [F17], we will establish the cone and contraction theorem of normal pairs for projective morphisms between complex analytic

-Date: 2022/4/21, version 0.00.
+Date: 2023/10/14, version 0.15.